snuxlab/website/paper.md

 ## Journal Articles

+- **Listening with the Eyes: Understanding User Gaze Influence in Counseling Dialogues with GC-Speaker**
+  _Kihun Lee, Sunkyeong Yoo, Joongseek Lee_
+  International Journal of Human–Computer Interaction, 1-17, 2025ƒ.

 - **“I Want to Reveal, but I Also Want to Hide” Understanding the Conflict of Revealing and Hiding Needs in Virtual Study Rooms**
   _Soobin Cho, Joongseek Lee, Bongwon Suh_
   Proceedings of the ACM on Human-Computer Interaction 7 (CSCW2), 1-27, 2023.